 First of all, the data used must have limited copyright restrictions.
 If the data comes from the federal government it will be in the public domain and thus not subject to any restrictions.
 Anything that restricts the data's re-usability, including for commercial purposes, cannot be used.
 If you are not sure, feel free to ask an organizer.
-The Sunlight Foundation has confirmed that most of its data sets can be used for any purpose.
+The National Archives has confirmed that most of its data sets can be used for any purpose.

 Once you have your data, you need to be able to incorporate it in a way that is appropriate for a Wikipedia article.
 Wikipedia articles must be written from a "neutral point of view" and cite all their sources.
 Of particular relevance, Wikipedia articles are supposed to be predominantly written prose, meaning that articles that are just data dumps and nothing more will not be accepted.
 Additionally, you cannot use the data to draw novel conclusions not already published somewhere else; this is called "original research" and is not allowed.

-Article subjects must also be notable; typically, this involves being the subject of mutiple third-party sources.
+Article subjects must also be notable; typically, this involves being the subject of multiple third-party sources.
 State legislators and city councilmembers of large cities are considered to be threshold of notability for politicians.
 If you are unsure if a subject is notable, feel free to ask an organizer.

 Wikidata, as a structured data repository, is not as strict with editorial requirements but generally requires that you cite your sources.
-Additionally, items on Wikidata must have corresponding articles on Wikipedia, Wikivoyage, Wikisource, or Wikimedia Commons.
+Additionally, items on Wikidata must have corresponding entries on Wikipedia, Wikivoyage, Wikisource, or Wikimedia Commons.

 What are examples of projects?